Home » Romania 100 » Romanian Historical Figures: Uncover the People Who Changed the Past

 For the complete stories of these martyr leaders, visit https://centenarromania.ro

-A family of highly motivated, capable, and ambitious politicians, the Bratianus were a veritable dynasty with a remarkable impact on the history of Romania.
-They occupied the highest political functions and made crucial decisions, but – like the rest of the interwar elites – their descendants didn’t escape death in communist prisons.
+A family of ambitious politicians, the Bratianus were a veritable dynasty with a remarkable impact on the history of Romania.
+They occupied top political functions and made crucial decisions.
+Still, like the rest of the interwar elites, their descendants didn’t escape death in communist prisons.

 I.C.
 Bratianu (1821-1891), the patriarch, was one of the leaders of the Revolution from 1848 and was a minister for most of his life after 1859.
 He had a key role in bringing Carol of Hohenzollern-Sigmaringen on the throne and founded the National Liberal Party.
-His brother, Dumitru, was also a liberal and several times minister and member of the Parliament, while his three sons, Ionel, Dinu, and Vintila continued the political tradition of the family.
+His brother, Dumitru, was also several times minister and Parliament member, while his three sons continued the family’s political tradition.

 The Bratianu family